zx80/flask-simple-auth/DOCUMENTATION.md

 they *own* it, or access a data because they are *friends* of the owner.

-In order to implement this model, the `authorize` decorator parameter can hold a tuple `(domain, variable, mode)` which designates a permission domain (eg a table or object or concept name in the application), the name of a variable in the request (path or HTTP or JSON parameters) which identifies an object of the domain, and the operation or level of access necessary for
+In order to implement this model, the `authorize` decorator parameter can hold `(domain, variable, mode)` tuples which designate a permission domain (eg a table or object or concept name in the application), the name of a variable in the request (path or HTTP or JSON parameters) which identifies an object of the domain, and the operation or level of access necessary for